ieee-vgtc/ieeevis.org/content/info/call-participation/panels.md

 ## Panel Logistics

+**All panels will be online and remote in a similar format as in 2020.**

 Panels are scheduled for the duration of an entire paper session; panel proposals should thus target one hour and 30 minutes total duration, including question and discussion periods.
 We strongly recommend that in order to keep to time, the chair of the panel is not one of the panel speakers.

 IEEE VIS record videos to archive panels, making them available online.
 Many VIS participants, as well as people who cannot attend, have found these archived panels to be a valuable part of the process.
 Panel organizers may choose not to have the panels made available to the public.